What the Coinbase IPO means for crypto

-Coinbase describes itself as “a secure platform that makes it easy to buy, sell, and store cryptocurrency like Bitcoin, Ethereum, and more.”
+Coinbase describes itself as “a secure platform that makes it easy to buy, sell, and store cryptocurrency, with over 89 million verified users, like Bitcoin, Ethereum, and more.”

 One of the biggest selling points of Coinbase, so to speak is that it serves a wide client base and that it offers different things to different people.

 It operates as a simple online exchange for Bitcoin enthusiasts, and at its core, it offers a platform for retail buyers and sellers to agree on a price that would suit both parties.

 For more experienced users, Coinbase has a robust trading platform called Coinbase Pro.
 This features all the data, charts and detail that you need in order to successfully penetrate the depths of the crypto market.
 There is also a free wallet service enabling users to safely store their cryptocurrencies.

 Coinbase places a huge value on client security and has thus far managed to successfully keep users’ personal data secure.
 Many other competitors have failed in this regard, including the sad story of Mt.
 Gox.

 Usage is increasing

 In a mid 2020 report, the company stated that it had 35 million users, including both retail clients and institutional firms.
 This is an increase of 5 million since the previous year, and numbers are consistently rising.